its0x08/albanian-wordlist/README.md

 ## Contributors

-If you decide to make a pull request to suggest your changes to the project, please dont forget to add your name to the CONTRIBUTING.md file.
+If you decide to make a pull request to suggest your changes to the project, please don't forget to add your name to the **CONTRIBUTING.md** file.

 ## Pull Requests & Issues
-You have a new feature in mind?
+You have a new word in mind?
-The code is buggy, wont run as expected and you happen to know __python__?
-Please make a __Pull Request (_PR_)__ suggesting you changes.
+Please make a __Pull Request (_PR_)__ suggesting your changes.
-Otherwise you can always open an __Issue__ to help imporve this project.
+Otherwise you can always open an __Issue__ to help improve this project.

 ## Enjoy it !